FSE 2021 Artifact Track: Call for Submissions

 Given the short review time available, the authors are expected to respond within a 48-hour period.
 Authors may update their artifact after submission only for changes requested by reviewers in the rebuttal phase.
 Author submitting an open source repository link, are expected to give a tag to time-stamp your submission.

-By Friday May 28, 2021 register your artifact at the FSE 2021 HotCRP site by submitting a two pages (max) abstract in PDF format.
-The abstract should include the paper title, the purpose of the artifact, the badge(s) you are claiming, and the technology skills assumed by the reviewer evaluating the artifact.
-Please also mention if running your artifact requires specific operating systems or other environments.
+By Friday May 28, 2021 register your artifact at the FSE 2021 HotCRP site by submitting an abstract for the artifact, which should describe the purpose of the artifact.
+In the supplied form you should also fill in the badge(s) you are claiming, the technology skills assumed by the reviewer evaluating the artifact, and any operating system and environment requirements.
 In particular, the abstract should follow the structure below:

 - TITLE: A (Partial)?
 (Replication|Reproduction) of XYZ .
 Please add the term partial to your title if only some of the original work could be replicated/reproduced.